Simple and Practical Mental Health

 Jack Krasuski, MD

-Quick tips in suicide assessment
+Quick tips for suicide assessment

 John O’Reardon, MD